 - If a member feels that, in the course of their interaction with a staff member, a staff member has violated the policies outlined in this section, community members can request a “malpractice warn” by speaking directly to an administrator.
 The admin shall judge ease case based on its merit, and consult the opinions of other community members.

 a.
-If a staff member receives 3 malpractice warns, they will be demoted.
+If a staff member receives an reasonable amount of malpractice warns, they will be demoted.

 b.
 (Hopefully this never becomes an issue, because I like to think that I would delegate power to responsible individuals).